Herr-Aksoy/3D-Portfolio-Project/README.md

 # Working process of the project

-## 3D-Portfolio-Project.py Dosyasını Düzenleyin:
+## a-Edit 3D-Portfolio-Project.py File:

-Gerekli bilgileri 3D-Portfolio-Project.py dosyasına girin.
+Enter the required information in the 3D-Portfolio-Project.py file.

 ### Creating an Application Password